kieranknowles1/selfhosting/readme.md

 ## Post setup

-## Cron jobs
+### Cron jobs
-The following cron jobs are required to maintain the services:
+The following cron jobs are required to maintain the services.
+These are not installed automatically.
 ```bash
 # Backup every night
 0 0 * * * /path/to/backup.sh